I have yet to talk to my problems with the head guy. I have figured I should talk to the pastor and the elder first because the Bible dictates this.

 You Aren't the Solution

 Humph!
 That will certainly be true if you keep your mouth shut.
-The Lord doesn't have need of such people.
+The Lord doesn't have any need for such people.
 "Also I heard the voice of the Lord, saying: "Whom shall I send, and who will go for Us?"
 Then I said, "Here am I!
 Send me."
 And He said, "Go, and tell this people: 'Keep on hearing, but do not understand; keep on seeing, but do not perceive.'
 Make the heart of this people dull, and their ears heavy, and shut their eyes; lest they see with their eyes, and hear with their ears, and understand with their heart, and return and be healed."
 Then I said, "Lord, how long?"
 And He answered: "Until the cities are laid waste and without inhabitant, the houses are without a man, the land is utterly desolate" (Isaiah 6:8-11).
 Can you imagine getting such a commission from God?
 Go and teach these people until they are sick and tired of hearing the message.
 How long is it to be kept up?
 Until there are no more people because they all rejected the message.

 But you know, the commission hasn't changed.
 That is what every preacher must do -- and we all eagerly volunteer for the assignment.
-We teach, nag, scold, debate, and plead knowing that the world in general is sick and tired of hearing us remind them of their sins.
+We teach, nag, scold, debate, and plead knowing that the world, in general, is sick and tired of hearing us remind them of their sins.
 But we do it because it is the only way out of sin and there are a few that listen.
 "For since, in the wisdom of God, the world through wisdom did not know God, it pleased God through the foolishness of the message preached to save those who believe" (I Corinthians 1:21).

 See the Truth